 Florida: Floridians currently have two initiatives gaining steam leading up to 2020 votes.
 Both have cleared the first hurdle of gathering 766,000 signatures in favor of the legislation.
-Medical cannabis is already legal in Florida.
-And it’s a multimillion-dollar business.
+Medical cannabis is already legal in Florida, and it’s a multimillion-dollar business.
 With the third biggest population in the U.S., Florida would have a massive recreational cannabis market.
 And the state is missing out on the potential for up to $557 million in annual tax revenue by holding off.
-My favorite cannabis company with Florida exposure is Liberty Health Sciences (OTC: LHSIF).
-It’s not the biggest in the state.
-But it’s focused entirely on Florida after divesting operations in other states last year.
+Our favorite cannabis company with Florida exposure is Liberty Health Sciences (OTC: LHSIF).
+It’s not the biggest in the state, but it’s focused entirely on Florida after divesting operations in other states last year.
 And it stands to see massive profits if Florida makes good on its drive to legalization.

-Arizona: I’ve got Arizona as number three on my list, but it could be the most likely to legalize this year.
-Back in 2016, voters narrowly defeated a measure to legalize the plant.
-But a poll late in 2019 showed that over 50% of residents support cannabis legalization.
+Arizona: We’ve got Arizona as number three on our list, but it could be the most likely to legalize this year.
+Back in 2016 voters narrowly defeated a measure to legalize the plant, but a poll late in 2019 showed that over 50% of residents support cannabis legalization.
 And with the second attempt succeeding in Oregon and California, Arizona is likely to get this one on the books in 2020.
 Harvest Health and Recreation (OTC: HRVSF) could make an interesting play in this market.
 It’s got 10 dispensaries in the state.
 And if all of its pending acquisitions close, it’ll have more licenses in the state than any other company.

 The Best Bet for Cannabis Profits

-There you have my top five states most likely to legalize cannabis in 2020.
-And you’ve also got five companies that stand to benefit from each.
-But if you’re looking for the absolute best bet when it comes to cannabis profits, you’ve already got it as a Wealth Daily member.
+There you have our top five states most likely to legalize cannabis in 2020.
+And you’ve also got five companies that stand to benefit.
+But if you’re looking for the absolute best bet when it comes to cannabis profits, you’ve already got it as one of the newest Wealth Daily members.

 Our analysts and experts have been helping retail investors profit from the cannabis industry before any of the companies even went public.